Your estate might be subject to U.S. estate tax! - Kerr Financial

 Your estate might be subject to U.S. estate tax!

-Category: Accounting & Tax, Estate & Trust Tags: estate tax, US Estate Tax, US estate tax legislation, US situs assets
+Category: Accounting Services, Estate Settlement & Administration Tags: estate tax, US Estate Tax, US estate tax legislation, US situs assets

 Dear Canadian Residents – Your estate might be subject to U.S. estate tax!